FlashCodX/react-redux-template/README.md

 # React Redux Template

-A React template with css resets, redux state management, and file structure.
+A React template with typescript, css resets, redux state management, and best practice file structure.

 Clone and install all needed dependencies.